oneops/oneops.github.io/user/design/compute-component.md

 The _Compute Depends On_ and _Depend On Compute_ sections contain lists of
 related components.

-The _attachements_ tab allows the configuration of [attachments](./attachments.html) associated to the compute.
+The _attachments_ tab should not be used on computes components as attachments are not functional when associated to a compute.

 The _monitors_ tab can be used to configure compute-related [monitors](../operation/monitors.html).